Rachel Jackson: Election of 1828 and death

-She died suddenly on December 22, 1828, at the age of 61 of a heart attack, given her symptoms according to Jackson: "excruciating pain in the left shoulder, arm, and breast."; symptoms that are typically on par for heart attacks in women.
+She died suddenly on December 22, 1828, at the age of 61 of a heart attack, given her symptoms according to Jackson: "excruciating pain in the left shoulder, arm, and breast."; symptoms that are typical of heart attacks in women.
 That her death came immediately before Jackson left for Washington was more than an inconvenience; it was crippling.
 He held her body tightly until he was pulled away, and he lingered at the Hermitage until the latest possible date.

 Even though her maladies began as early as 1825, and she was a cigar smoker, Jackson always blamed his political enemies for her death.
 "May God Almighty forgive her murderers", Jackson swore at her funeral, "I never can."

 She was buried on the grounds at the Hermitage wearing the white dress and shoes she had bought for the inaugural ball.
 Her epitaph, written by John Eaton, who would later become involved in the Peggy Eaton scandal during the Jackson Administration, reads: "A being so gentle and so virtuous slander might wound, but could not dishonor."